ajschumacher/so_tense_very_flow_wow/README.md

 This shows how the multiplication operation tracks where its inputs come from: they come from other operations in the graph.
 To understand a whole graph, following references this way quickly becomes tedious for humans.
-TensorBoard graph visualization will be nicer.
+TensorBoard graph visualization is designed to help.

 How do we find out what the product is?
 We have to "run" the `output_value` operation.
 But that operation depends on a variable, `weight`.
-We told TensorFlow that the initial value of `weight` should be 0.9, but the value hasn't actually been set yet.
+We told TensorFlow that the initial value of `weight` should be 0.9, but there isn't yet an operation in the graph that will actually set that value, and the value hasn't yet been set yet in the current session.
 The `tf.initialize_all_variables()` function generates the appropriate operation, which can then be run.

 ```python
 >>> init = tf.initialize_all_variables()